gemshub/xgems/README.md

 xGEMS uses GEMS3K and Eigen3 as external projects.
 These are downloaded and compiled together with xGEMS during the make step.

 For compiling xGEMS python bindings you need a recent version of pybind11 installed (including development headers, 2.2.0 is the minimum version required).
-In case your distribution does not provide pybind11 development packages, or the version is to old, you can install it as follows:
+In case your distribution does not provide pybind11 development packages, or the version is too old, you can install it as follows:

 ~~~
 mkdir -p ~/code